The Cartographer's Daughter · Chapter 149

 Keep reading

-Chapter 150: The Other Mouth
+Chapter 150: The Borrowed Author

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.